kalondepeace/Celo-Faucet/README.md

 ### 1.7 Deploy the Smart Contract on the Celo blockchain.

 In this section, you will you will create a Celo wallet and deploy your contract to the Celo testnet alfajores.

-  I have created a separate guide on how to delpoy the smart contract on Celo blockchain.
-Check it out here.
+  A tutorial on how to deploy on the CELO blockchain can be found [here](https://docs.celo.org/developer/deploy/remix).

   If you follow all the steps in the above guide, you should be able to deploy your contract on the Celo blockchain.